ChrisM-X/Payloads_Cheat-Sheets/Web Security Payloads/Portswigger - Web Security Academy/Authentication/README.md

 ### Verbose Messages:
 * The login page is not the only place that can contain overly verbose messages indicating that a username or password is correct/incorrect.
 If the application has a change password functionality, we can potentially use this function to brute force the correct password of another user by using the application’s verbose responses.

-* For example, in a change password function, supplying different combinations for correct/incorrect values in the currentPassword, newPassword, confirmNewPassword parameters, may result in a method to enumerate user credentials.
+* For example, in a change password function, supplying different combinations for correct/incorrect values in the userName, currentPassword, newPassword, and confirmNewPassword parameters, may result in a method to enumerate user credentials.